 You may find that you start to produce excess saliva.
 This is perfectly natural and will go away once you become adjusted to your dentures.
 You might want to suck on a mint or hard candy to encourage more frequent swallowing.

-Some soreness in your mouth is to be expected and usually occurs within a few hours of putting your dentures in.
+Some soreness in your mouth is expected and usually occurs within a few hours of putting your dentures in.
 If soreness becomes a continuing problem, make an appointment to see your denturist so that any necessary adjustments can be made to your dentures.
 Never try to make adjustments to your dentures on your own.

 How Your Dentures Look

 When you first wear dentures, you may get the feeling that they are too big or that your lips are being pushed forward.
-The "full-mouth" feeling will wear off as you get used to your dentures.
+The "full mouth" feeling will wear off as you get used to your dentures.

 Speaking with Confidence